QishengLi/virtual_chinrest/README.md

 # virtual_chinrest
-JavaScript plug-in, data, and analysis code for Scientific Reports submission: The Virtual Chinrest: Controlling for Participants' Viewing Distance in Large-Scale, Psychophysical Online Experiments
+JavaScript plug-in, data, and analysis code for Scientific Reports submission: Controlling for Participants’ Viewing Distance in Large-Scale,Psychophysical Online Experiments Using a Virtual Chinrest